 - 1. Approve the base case load forecasts of ComEd, Ameren Illinois, and MidAmerican as submitted in July 2017. - 2.
-Approve two energy procurement events scheduled for Springspring 2018 and Fallfall 2018.
+Approve two energy procurement events scheduled for spring 2018 and fall 2018.
 The energy amounts to be procured in the spring will be based on the updated March 15, 2018 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC.
 The energy amounts to be procured in the fall will be based on the July 15, 2018 base case load forecasts developed by Ameren Illinois, MidAmerican, and ComEd, in accordance with the hedging levels stated in this Plan, and as ultimately approved by the ICC. - 3.
 Approve two capacity procurement events for Ameren Illinois scheduled for spring 2018 and fall 2018.
 The capacity amount to be procured in the spring will be based on the updated March 15, 2018 base case load forecast developed by Ameren Illinois in accordance with the hedging level stated in this Plan, and as ultimately approved by the ICC.
-The capacity amount to be procured in the fall will be based on the July 15, 2018 base case load forecast developed by Ameren Illinois, in accordance with the hedging level stated in this Plan, and as ultimately approved by the ICC. - 3.4.
+The capacity amount to be procured in the fall will be based on the July 15, 2018 base case load forecast developed by Ameren Illinois, in accordance with the hedging level stated in this Plan, and as ultimately approved by the ICC. - 4.
 The March 15, 2018 and the July 15, 2018 forecast updates provided by the utilities to be used to implement this Plan will be pre-approved by the ICC as part of the approval of this Plan, subject to the review and consensus of the IPA, ICC Staff, the Procurement Monitor, and the applicable utility.
-In the event that the parties do not reach consensus on an updated load forecast required in ItemItems 2 and 3 above, then the most recent consensus load forecast will be used for the applicable procurement event.
-If the Parties are unable to reach consensus on either of the updated load forecasts required in ItemItems 2 and 3 above, then the July 2017 load forecast will be used for the applicable procurement event. - 4.5.
-Approve procurement by ComEd, Ameren Illinois, and MidAmerican of capacity, network transmission service and ancillary services from their each utility's respective Regional Transmission Organization ("RTO{-"}").
+In the event that the parties do not reach consensus on an updated load forecast required in Items 2 and 3 above, then the most recent consensus load forecast will be used for the applicable procurement event.
+If the Parties are unable to reach consensus on either of the updated load forecasts required in Items 2 and 3 above, then the July 2017 load forecast will be used for the applicable procurement event. - 5.
+Approve procurement by ComEd, Ameren Illinois, and MidAmerican of capacity, network transmission service and ancillary services from each utility's respective Regional Transmission Organization ("RTO").

-The Illinois Power Agency respectfully publishes this draftfiles its 2018 Procurement Plan, and inviteswhich the affected utilitiesIPA believes is compliant with all applicable laws and will produce the "lowest total cost over time, taking into account any benefits of price stability," for Commission approval and any interested parties to submit comments on the Plan to requests approval of the Agency by September 14, 2017. specific action items listed above.
+The Illinois Power Agency respectfully files its 2018 Procurement Plan, which the IPA believes is compliant with all applicable laws and will produce the "lowest total cost over time, taking into account any benefits of price stability," for Commission approval and requests approval of the specific action items listed above.